withastro/adapters/.changeset/fresh-walls-bow.md

 If you observe any issues, please check current open issues or create a new one in the repository.

 To add enviroment variables to your project, you still need to make sure they are available in three places.
-You're setup might require different steps to achieve this, so we can't give you a full step-by-step guide, how to achieve the prequirements, but here are some guidances to get you started:
+You're setup might require different steps to achieve this, so we can't give you a full step-by-step guide, how to achieve the requirements, but here are some guidances to get you started:

 - `process.env` during build in your node process (`astro build`)
 - `wrangler.toml` for local development (`astro dev`)